 Where much confusion lies is in the difference between backups and geo-redundancy.

 Microsoft 365 gives you geo-redundancy.
-If you can’t access your data and workflow from your office because of a storm, flood, fire, criminal activity, or hardware breakdown, you can access it from elsewhere using any internet-connected device.
+If a storm, flood, fire, criminal activity, or a hardware breakdown prevents access to your office computer, You can still access your data remotely using any internet-connected device .

 Geo redundancy has changed the way we work and do business for the better.